vdsingh/CS320_Team_3/frontend/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started
+Run `npm install --legacy-peer-deps` in the terminal, check that you are in the frontend directory when you run this command.

-First, run the development server:
+Now you can run the development server:

 ```bash
 npm run dev